Deva45anbu/Qube-DeviceManagement-BESolution/README.md

-## Description
+# Device Management Web Application

-The backend application, part of the [Your Project Name] system, serves as a robust server-side component designed to handle various operations related to appliance management.
+The backend application, part of the [Device Management Web Application] system, serves as a robust server-side component designed to handle various operations related to appliance management.
 Developed using Node.js and Express.js, it provides RESTful API endpoints for seamless communication with the frontend or other clients.

 ### Cloning and Running the Application in local